rca(1) General Commands Manual rca(1)

 result in a value pushed onto the stack: (-3 + 5) will push the

 value 2.
-With single operand operators, the operand will always
+With single operand operators, the operand always

-follow the operator.
-For two operand operators, one operand will
+follows the operator.
+For two operand operators, one operand is

-The lastx (or lx) operator can be used in an infix expression.
-It
+The lastx and lasty (or lx and ly) operators can be used in an

 Variables, named with a leading '_' (underscore), like _a, _tmp,